 At Glapthorn, we recognise the contribution of PE to the health and well-being of the children.
 We believe that an innovative, varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude, health and academic achievement of all our children.

 What is the Sports Premium?

-The government has been providing £150 million per annum from the academic year 2013/14 on to provide new and substantial primary school sports funding.
+The government has been providing £150 million per annum from the academic year 2013/14 to provide new and substantial primary school sports funding.
 The money is to be used by Head Teachers to spend on improving the quality of sport and PE for all their children.
-Each school receives £8,000 plus an extra £5 per pupil each year.
-At Glapthorn, that means about £8,300 per year.
+This year, the funding has doubled, and each school will receive £16,000 plus an extra £5 per pupil each year.
+At Glapthorn, that means about £16,300 per year.